Create C++ project called ArmToHack

 constructor()

-Does the appropriate initialization.
+Any initialization, if necessary (most can be done directly in the data members section).
 At this point there is nothing to be done with the two streams.

 |